EthanSK/Youtuber-Speech-Word-Detection-Bot/readme.md

 # IMPORTANT: I have decided to open source a much improved version: https://github.com/EthanSK/Youtube-Word-Finder so please use that!
-Thanks

 I remade the bot to be cross platform, have a nice GUI, and just be better overall: https://youtubewordfinder.com